Kyriosity/read-write/README+/software/docu/README+/code-comments.md

 > **Then a comment can be necessary to appear as a hint.**

-(And such comments shall be reserved for interfaces.)
+(And such comments shall be reserved for interfaces/core public entities.)

 <picture><img alt="&nbsp;Tip for MiscSymbols listing these symbols" src="../../../_rsc/_img/snap/screen/VisualStudio/Tip-MiscSymbols.jpg" /></picture>